Absence and intuition. Join ARC for a new exhibit

 Thresholds – Dignity/Distress

 Suffering from emotional pain and severe anxiety can be as unbearable as physical pain, yet we don’t see it.
 One’s suffering can often be dismissed, or worse, not believed and berated as a moral weakness.
+Many look towards services on offer from the likes of the Honey Lake Christian Clinic for help with treating their anxiety – their approach is Bible-based so this might be of particular interest to those within the Christian community struggling with their mental health.
 As artists who struggle with mental illness, we are telling our stories and trying to confront the scourge of stigma.

 Art can serve to heal when one suffers emotional and psychic pain.
 These paintings, sculptures, and drawings bring to light the reality of wounds that others cannot see or understand.
 There is dignity in having your pain recognized and understood.
 Art provides a space beyond the stigma associated with mental illness, where one has voice to express their unique vision and strength.

 Established in 1959, Thresholds provides healthcare, housing, and hope for thousands of persons with mental illnesses in Illinois each year.
-Through care, employment, advocacy, and housing, Thresholds assists and inspires people with mental illnesses to reclaim their lives.
+Through care, employment, advocacy, housing, and treatments via medications such as broad-spectrum cbd to help treat various ailments/conditions, to various other medications available that have been proven to be beneficial, Thresholds assists and inspires people with mental illnesses to reclaim their lives.
+Some may even find themselves learning more about how to look after themselves, be it with cannabis storage or otherwise.

 Thresholds is one of the oldest and largest providers of recovery services for persons with mental illnesses in Illinois.
 We reject the notion that anyone is a lost cause, utilizing evidence-based practices and a wide range of supports to treat the whole person, rather than just the disease.